The WoW Rogue Guide, for Mists of Pandaria

 Rogues were once famed for mayhem and slaughter with a side-dish of being nigh unbeatable when we choose to be, that is why you might choose to roll a Rogue.
 Once one of the most popular classes, Rogues are a bit less common now because Bliz has been working at improving class balance.
 Still, all it takes is a little bit of dedication and some gaming skills to stand head and shoulders above the crowd.

 The difference between a rogue who chose his class for speed leveling and ease of use to those who truly master the class is astounding.
+(Not yet at the level cap?
+Get there as fast as possible with our favorite leveling guide.)

 The difference is clearly illustrated by game chat.
 Various people complain about how other classes have passed the Rogue by for DPS, etc., and the next group, probably slaughtered by a Rogue in their last PvP match, complains about Rogues being way overpowered.
 Played right, the Rogue is deadly.
 Played wrong, well… not so hot.